Goosechase EDU: Educational Games and App for Educators – Pricing & Get Started

 - Use educational games to enhance student learning (again, Jeopardy is a great example of this!
 Five more fun ideas just a few scrolls ahead).

 - Start giving your soon-to-be adults more choices about how they will learn.
-For example, give them 2 different books to choose to write a report on.
+For example, give them two different books to choose to write a report on.

 - Incorporate technology - they love it, and so can you.